Common Lawn Pests: Identification & Treatment

 Flea Beetles

 Well, flea beetles are small, jumping insects that feed on the leaves and stems of plants.
 They create tiny, round holes in the leaves, which can stunt grass and plant growth over time.
-While these pests typically target garden plants, they can also affect the grasses in your lawn.

 Signs

-• Small, round holes in the grass blades.
+• Small, round holes in the grass blades

-• “Shotgun” appearance on the grass as multiple tiny holes appear in patterns.
+• Shotgun appearance on the grass as multiple tiny holes appear in patterns

 Treatment & Prevention

 Applying a lawn pest control product that targets these insects can be effective.
 You can also introduce beneficial insects like predatory beetles to help reduce flea beetle populations.
-Maintaining healthy lawn care practices like proper watering and regular mowing can also reduce the impact of flea beetles.

 A Few Extra Lawn Nemeses